 '''

 packets:

 Profiling can be disabled here, but it will still have a

 performance impact if compiled in.

+#this option is enabled by default

 enabled: yes

-#this option is enabled by default
+filename: packet_stats.log

 #name of the file in which packet

-filename: packet_stats.log

 →profiling information will be

-#stored.

 append: yes

 #If set to yes, new packet profiling

-→information will be added to the
+\rightarrow information will be added to the

 #information that was saved last in

-→the file.
+\rightarrowthe file.

 per packet csv output

 csv:

 Output can be disabled here, but it will still have a

 performance impact if compiled in.

+enabled: no

 #the sending of packet output to a csv-

-enabled: no

 \rightarrow file is by default disabled.

 filename: packet_stats.csv

-#name of the file in which csv packet.
+#name of the file in which csv packet

-→profiling information will be
+\rightarrowprofiling information will be

 #stored

 '''